seancdavis/seancdavis-com/www/src/blog/posts/2020-07-06-wtf-is-component-driven-development.md

 ---
-title: "WTF is Component-Driven Development?"
+title: WTF is Component-Driven Development?
-description: "If the web is organized by pages, shouldn't we build it that way?
-Introducing component-driven design and development, explained through the lens of the evolution of the web."
+description: If the web is organized by pages, shouldn't we build it that way?
+  Introducing component-driven design and development, explained through the lens of the evolution of the web.
 tags:
   - components
   - wtf
+image: /blog/default/default-green-02.png
 ---

 The web is organized by pages.